kammce/RoverCore-S/modules/Arm/README.txt

 Arm System README - Branch Arm added 2/5/16
 =================

+TODO:
+    1.> Wait for Sean's documentation outlining which motors are connected to which channes on the LTC2309 ADC 2.> Develop Servo/Acutator movement algorithm

 Arm/End effector input from the interface (the command member object), following the standard lobe convention, should be in this format:
 {
         target: “ARM”,    //lobe name